ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The foundational insight for the combined model is that the primary psychic engine described in Model 2 is identical to the embodied mechanism described in Model 1:
 - The Alpha Function maps to metabolic integration that uses embodied processing alongside symbolic material.
 - Two Channels, One Engine: The mechanism transforms raw experience into thinkable thought by metabolizing Channel 2 symbolic material through recursive oscillation with Channel 1 embodied verification.
 - Transforming the Raw Material: This engine metabolizes raw, unprocessed experience (Beta-Elements) into thinkable thought (Alpha-Elements).
-Neurobiologically, this raw experiential material can be mapped onto interoceptive signaling (e.g., via the AIC) as one substrate of the felt-sense readout..
+Neurobiologically, this raw experiential material can be mapped onto interoceptive signaling, with the AIC as a plausible correlate of the Felt Sense verification signal.
 - Focus on Process: This unification highlights Cognition as a Transformative Process, where knowledge is an interactional process fundamental for meeting the challenges of human life.

 ### 2. The Integrated Architecture (Bridging the Mind-Body-Environment)